farmera/sare_grant/introduction.md

 #### What Follows

-This report is organized into twelve sections.
-It provides both background and results from a two-year study on the feasibility of using different multi-spectral indices to predict sucrose yield in sugar cane.
+This report is organized into twelve sections which provide both background and results from a two-year study on the feasibility of using different multi-spectral indices to predict sucrose yield in sugar cane.
+The sections are as follows:

 1. __Introduction__
     * This documemt.